Comment choisir son combo moteur brushless ?

 Why choose a brushless motor?

-There are two types of electric motors used in model making: brushed motors and brushless motors.
+in model making: brushed motors and brushless motors.
 While the less expensive brushed motors are still used for entry-level electric vehicles or crawlers, brushless motors have won the hearts of RC drivers who are fans of miniature car racing.

 • no brush friction, meaning less wear and tear, longer engine life, lower power consumption, and better performance